Kavi Mailing List Manager Help

 Kavi uses f-prot anti-virus software to scan for viruses and as a contributor to Kavi's spam defenses. f-prot provides an MTA-level mail scanner that plugs directly into qmail.
 You can more find about f-prot at the Frisk Software International website.

 Spam doesn't contain malicious code, but it is similar to malware because it is distributed via email and contains unwelcome content.
-To spammers, email and mailing lists represent an irresistably cheap way of distributing bulk advertisements.
-The sheer volume of spam flooding the internet is the reason it creates such problems, misappropriating system resources and forcing innumberable users to spend precious time managing the spam in their email accounts.
-Phishing scams, a relatively new internet phenomenon, can be initiated via spam masquerading as email from a trusted source, such as your organization.
-The email is designed to mislead the recipient into believing that it is necessary to update personal and account information, and presents a link which takes users to an official-looking site where forms are displayed to capture privileged information such as passwords, credit card numbers, etc. for nefarious purposes.
+To spammers, email and mailing lists represent an irresistibly cheap way of distributing bulk advertisements.
+The sheer volume of spam flooding the internet is the reason it creates such problems as it misappropriates system resources and forces innumerable users to spend precious time managing the spam in their email accounts.
+Even if a spam message doesn't contain malicious code, it can be anything but wholesome.
+For more information, see The malware connection.

 If your list has virus scanning enabled—which most lists should—f-prot will be running in the background and will automatically check email, email attachments and other files on the server as they are opened.